Spring Break Camp

 Have fun at Friendly House on spring break!

-Our Spring Break camp for kindergarten–5th graders includes engaging activities, fun field trips, and snacks, from 7am–6pm daily!
-While 2020 Spring Break camp has been canceled due to Coronavirus concerns, we hope to see you at our 2021 Spring Break camp!
+Our Spring Break Camp for kindergarten–5th graders includes engaging activities, fun field trips, and snacks, from 7am–6pm daily!
+While 2020 Spring Break camp has been canceled due to COVID-19 concerns, we hope to see you at our 2021 Spring Break camp!

 Spring Break 2019 was a blast!